brandesmoore/capstone_track_and_field/README.md

 # How likely is it for an NCAA Collegiate athlete to surpass an Olympian?
-*A look at NCAA Collegiate Track & Field Champions in comparison to Olympians in the same events*
+*A look at Individual NCAA Collegiate Track & Field (T&F) Champions in comparison to Olympians in the same events*

 # Executive Summary
 Is it likely that the current collegiate Track & Field Outdoor athlete’s finishing times and distances will surpass the finishing   times and distances of the Summer Olympic athletes who compete in the same events?

-I’ll be using final times and distances from the 2019 NCAA Division I Outdoor Championships and the 2000-2016 Summer Olympic games.
+I’ll be using final times and distances from the 2019 NCAA Division I Outdoor Championships and the 2000-2016 (2000, 2004, 2008, 2012, 2016) Summer Olympic games.
 I’m assuming that all the data is available but face a challenge in gathering all of the Olympic data needed due to the wait time in receiving data from the International Olympic Committee.
+The data has to be requested manually and your purpose for the data has to be approved by the Committee.
 # Motivation

 Based on the collegiate T&F athletes in 2019, I want to know the speed and distance thresholds that the athletes would have to meet to surpass previous Olympic athletes?
 As a former Track & Field athlete who still attends competitions, I’m amazed at how athletic the current collegiate and Olympian competitors continue to be.
-I’m someone who has role models that set world records in the 1980s that are still in place in 2020, so I’m curious to see how close the current collegiate athletes and Olympians are to beating those world records.
+I’m someone who has role models that set world records in the 1980s that are still in place in 2020, so I’m excited to see how close the current collegiate athletes and Olympians are to beating those world records.
 # Data Questions

 Is it likely that the current collegiate Track & Field Outdoor athlete’s finishing times and distances will surpass the finishing times and distances of the Summer Olympic athletes who compete in the same events?

-Scope: Individual Events for Men and Women
+Scope: Individual Men and Women Competitors in the following events
 1. 100M
 2. 200M
 3. 400M